Child and Adolescent Virtual Urgent Care Service

 A visit to the Emergency Department can be daunting for children and their parents.

-The Child and Adolescent Virtual Urgent Care Service allows children who are well enough to avoid hospital and receive expert advice virtually, no matter where they are.
+The Child and Adolescent Virtual Urgent Care Service allows children and young people (aged between 6 months and 17 years) who are well enough to avoid hospital and receive expert advice virtually, no matter where they are.

 This service is staffed by highly skilled paediatric emergency nurses and doctors who will assess your child and provide advice or referral to an appropriate service for ongoing care.